On behalf of the county and the business community,

 Did you know?

-St. Johns County has been named the Healthiest County in the State of Florida and has 5 major providers:
+St. Johns County has been named the one of the Healthiest County in the State of Florida and has 5 major providers:

-The St. Johns County School District has been ranked #1 in the State of Florida's 67 counties for 9 consecutive years!
+The St. Johns County School District has been ranked among the best schools in the state!
 Plus, the local schools offer Advanced Placement Courses, the International Baccalaureate Program, the Advanced International Certificate of Education Program career and technical education programs, and transferrable credit hours toward AA and AS degrees. https://www.stjohns.k12.fl.us

 Within St. Johns County...